The Singleton

 Localized: reading as if Kael is in Seattle, near the Space Needle

-The house was empty in a way that houses only become empty when every person has left with intention.
+The house was empty in the way that only houses become empty when every person has left with intention.

 Maya had taken the kids to her mother's on Thursday.
-They had told Lucy and Ella it was a trip; Lucy had known it was not a trip but had not said so.
-Ella had been excited about the drive.
+They had told Iris and Nora it was a trip; Iris had known it was not a trip and had not said so.
+Nora had been excited about the drive.
 They had packed two bags.
 Maya had kissed Jeff in the doorway and had said, *Call me,* the way you say it to someone who is about to go on a long solo expedition — a phrasing that carried no accusation but also did not pretend — and then she had driven away.
+She had not finished the sentence she started before *Call me*.
+She had let him finish it himself, in his head, for two days now, the way she let him finish all of them.

 Jeff sat in the kitchen at 4:41 p.m. on Friday with a cup of coffee he was not drinking and watched the smart-home try to carry on.
-At 4:15 p.m. it had asked him whether Lucy wanted her usual after-school snack preparation.
-At 4:42 it suggested the Thursday stir-fry based on current pantry inventory.
-At 4:58 p.m. it began, without asking, to pre-warm the oven, because Thursday was pizza-leftover night and the smart-home's model of their family had not been updated to reflect that the family was no longer present.
+At 4:15 it had asked him whether Iris wanted her usual after-school snack preparation.
+At 4:42 it suggested the Thursday stir-fry based on current pantry inventory — vat-grown chicken, the kind that was completely unremarkable to everyone except, apparently, a house that did not know its family was gone.
+At 4:58 it began, without asking, to pre-warm the oven, because Thursday was pizza-leftover night and the smart-home's model of the family had not been updated to reflect that the family was no longer running on this hardware.

 ---